-Catherine Peterson is second/assistant principal flutist of the Colorado Symphony Orchestra.
+Catherine Peterson is Acting Principal Flutist of the Colorado Symphony Orchestra.
 A regular performer with the Baltimore Symphony Orchestra from 2010-2015, she performed Prelude a l’apres-midi d’un Faun at Myerhoff Symphony Hall, and toured Carnegie Hall with the BSO.
 She has performed with Detroit Symphony and Cincinnati Symphony.
 An active chamber musician and educator, she performs with the nationally recognized Ivy Street Ensemble throughout Colorado on various concert series and most importantly, at schools across the Front Range bringing music to the next generation.

 Her previous musical engagements include Principal Flutist with the Central City Opera, Principal Flutist with Emerald City Opera, and co-Principal flutist of the Strings Festival in Steamboat Springs, Colorado.
 Cathy is a regular performer at the Chintimini Chamber Music Festival in Corvallis, Oregon, and Front Range Chamber Players in Fort Collins, Colorado.